StowMarines/StowMarines-Community/README.md

 _Remember to connect to the server and test your mission before hand!_

 _To load your mission, join the server and the type (in chat) "#login Beagle=Buddy" and then send another message "#missions#".
 This will take you to the mission load screen.
 From here simply find your mission and load it_

+_Please make sure you put PMC.lythium back on after you're finished testing your mission_